afiqharith/social-distancing-violation-system/README.md

 #### LICENSE

-_This project is under MIT license, please look at [LICENSE](https://github.com/afiqharith/SocialDistanceDetector-SODV/blob/master/LICENSE)._
+_This project is licensed under the terms of the [MIT license](https://github.com/afiqharith/SocialDistanceDetector-SODV/blob/master/LICENSE)._